andreysobol/zkbugbounty/README.md

 ## Motivation

-In a last few yers more than million dollars was stolen from the smart contracts (you can list of biggest hacks in rekt news https://rekt.news/leaderboard/).
-Classical bug bounty (like immunefi.com) can solve this problem -  hacker will have economic incentive to report vulnerability and get reward.
-But it's not very effective because hacker have risk that project or escrow will say "it's a not real vulnerability".
-Thats mean that hacker should become black hacker, if he don't want to hope of project honesty.
+In the last few years more than a million dollars were stolen from smart contracts (you can see a list of the biggest hacks in rekt news https://rekt.news/leaderboard/).
+Classic bug bounty (like immunefi.com) have a solution to this problem - hacker will have economic incentive to report vulnerability (for reward).
+But it's not very effective because hacker has risk that project or escrow will say "it's a not real vulnerability".
+That means that hacker will most probably use such vulnerability next time, instead of reporting it.

 We propose to write system, where hacker can prove **formally** and **mathematically** that he found a bug.